-Current federal law does not require the appropriation of authorized HTF dollars.
+Current federal law does not require the appropriation of authorized Highway Trust Fund HTF dollars.
 Therefore, the annual appropriations process will continue to play an important role in funding OCTA's programs and projects.
 OCTA will continue to advocate for the largest possible amount and share of appropriations funding to ensure adequate resources to meet the infrastructure needs of Orange County.
+Funding limitations enacted with bipartisan support effectively prohibit funding specifically directed to individual projects, commonly called earmarks.
+It is expected that appropriators will continue this practice for the foreseeable future.
+Accordingly, this platform does not contain any earmark requests.
+Should Congress once again allow earmarks, OCTA staff will seek the guidance from the Legislative and Communications Committee regarding project requests.

-OCTA will continue to aggressively pursue discretionary funding for transportation projects within the statutory and regulatory requirements of funding programs and the current funding status of OCTA's capital program.
+Even in the absence of earmarks, OCTA will continue to aggressively pursue discretionary funding for transportation projects within the statutory and regulatory requirements of funding programs and the current funding status of OCTA's capital program.
 Other funding priorities for OCTA include:

-- a) Support sustainable transportation funding levels that allow OCTA to continue to improve mobility in and around Orange County; - Oppose efforts to redirect, reduce, or eliminate existing transportation funding programs; - c) Support funding for the Capital Investment Grants program to allow for an expansion of bus and rail transit projects; - d) Ensure that federal funding is available for capital purposes to the extent not needed for direct operating costs; - e) Support funding, with increased flexibility, for safety and security grant programs in order to protect Orange County's transportation system, including highways, transit facilities, rail lines, and related software systems;
+- Support sustainable transportation funding levels that allow OCTA to continue to improve mobility in and around Orange County; - b) Oppose efforts to redirect, reduce, or eliminate existing transportation funding programs; - c) Support funding for the Capital Investment Grants program to allow for an expansion of fixed-guideway bus and rail transit projects;

-- f) Support funding for regional and intercity passenger rail corridors in California; - g) Support funding for the Southern California Regional Training Consortium to develop bus maintenance training information for the transit agencies throughout Southern California.
+- d) Ensure that federal funding is available for capital purposes to the extent not needed for direct operating costs; - e) Support funding, with increased flexibility, for safety and security grant programs in order to protect Orange County's transportation system, including highways, transit facilities, rail lines, and related software systems; - Support policies that encourage ridesharing and related congestion relief programs for Orange County commuters; - fg) Support funding for regional and intercity passenger rail corridors in California; - gh) Support funding for the Southern California Regional Training Consortium to develop bus maintenance training information for the transit agencies throughout Southern California.